Yichieh0/OFDM_Implemented_by_HLS/README.md

 So in the below parts, we compare the performance difference between the function calls in for loops and the for for loops inside the functions.

 ### > Simulation Results：
+#### > Optimization Issues：
+The most important thing we should mentioned is that if we have a function call in a for loop, the tool will recreate the function structure every iterations, this will lead to worse II.

+So in the below parts, we compared the performance difference between the function calls in for loops and the for for loops inside the functions.

 #### 。SYNTH Results

-After cloning the whole project, we can use the below command to performthe project and check the performance :
+After cloning the whole project, we can use the below command to perform the project and check the performance (you should first change your folder into myfix4_dataflow_final/) :

  make run CSIM=1 CSYNTH=1 COSIM=1

 1. Utilization :